josephfogarty/forecast-verification/README.md

 # forecast-verification
-Code written to look at the different types of forecast verifications
+A Jupyter Notebook written to explore the different types of forecast verifications.

+A work in progress.